A series about history, pollution, and resistance on the front lines of America’s petrochemical industry.

 CREDITS

-Host & Reporter: Jaha Nailah Avery
+Host and Reporter: Jaha Nailah Avery

 Producers: Erika Janik and Sam Moore